cypress-io/cypress-documentation/source/api/events/configuration-event.md

 }
 ```

-You could now swap out configuration + environment variables like so:
+You could now swap out configuration and environment variables like so:

 ```shell
 cypress run